damip/lepton-rpi-webserver/README.md

     chmod +x ./compile.sh
     ./compile.sh

-...if successful it should generate a binary called 'thermal' in the same folder.
+If successful it should generate a binary called 'thermal' in the same folder.

-then just launch the server on the raspberry : sudo ./thermal &
+then just launch the server on the raspberry :
+`sudo ./thermal &`

 It should start listening on port 80.